Joshua Henry

-Henry was born in Winnipeg, Manitoba, Canada to Zadoc Henry (a teacher at Calvary Christian Academy), and raised in Miami, Florida, United States.
-He currently resides in Harlem, New York City.
-He had originally wanted to be an accountant, like his mother.
+Henry was born in Winnipeg, Manitoba, Canada to Zadoc Henry (a teacher at Calvary Christian Academy), and raised in Miami.
+He originally wanted to be an accountant, like his mother.
 However, he was cast as Harold Hill in his high school (Florida Bible Christian School) production of The Music Man and with the experience he changed his mind.

-Henry studied theatre at the University of Miami, graduating in 2006.
-He married his college sweetheart, Cathryn Stringer, in October 2012.
+Henry studied theatre at the University of Miami, where he graduated in 2006.